pergus/netbox-zabbix/README.md

 ### Todo

+* Test delete of interface(s) etc.

+* When the implementation works for Devices, implement the corresponding code for Virual Machines.

 * Not all interface default settings are used, e.g. snmpv3_contextname.

   So go over the import code in jobs.py and make use of the default settings.

-* How do I get reflect interface default settings in forms?
-  The default settings when creating say, a DeviceAgentInterface, are taken from models.py and not from the Config model.
-  I guess I can do it in init(), but that's not pretty.

-* Split the quick_add_interface into multiple functions so that it takes a ZConfig instance as argument.
-So, separate the conserns.
+* The helper function 'quick_add_interface' should take a Zabbix Config

+  instance as argument and only add an interface.
+Now it also creates

+  the Zabbix Config which isn't correct if we want separations of concerns.

-* The date when scheduling the background job should use django.utils.timezone.now() to remove the warning:
+* The date when scheduling the background job should use

+  django.utils.timezone.now() to remove the warning:

-RuntimeWarning: DateTimeField Job.scheduled received a naive datetime (2025-08-21 17:43:35.860721) while time zone support is active.
+  RuntimeWarning: DateTimeField Job.scheduled received a naive datetime

+  (2025-08-21 17:43:35.860721) while time zone support is active.

-* Since the background job doesn't use the system job decorator it isn't started automatically by NB when the rqworker is started.
+* Since the background job doesn't use the system job decorator it isn't

+  started automatically by NB when the rqworker is started.

   Look into how this can be fixed.

-* Remove the null=True in Proxy Mappings and Proxy Group Mappings model.
+* Go over all models and make sure that the fields doesn't have unnecessary

+  null=True and blank=True settings.
+Many of them were added to prevent having

-I added it to makemigrations without having to dump the database.
+  to dump the database when running makemigrations.

-* Is useip in Configuration required?
+* Should the system issue a warning when a template is removed while it is still used by a default mapping?

+  Should it also block the removal?

+  Blocking the removal doesn’t make sense, since if the template has already been removed from Zabbix, it no longer exists anyway.

 * Add support for IPv6primary interfaces.
+(Maybe)

 #### General